kruegerrobotics/theta-virtualptu/README.md

 ## Scope

 This project is experimental in the domain of robotics.
 To look around with a (remote operated) robot we have often mounted the camera on a pan and tilt unit (ptu).
-This units consists of 2 motors, mechanics software to control etc. The idea behind this project is to use a 360 degree camera (here the ThetaV from RICOH) to have a single unit mounted on a robot and via software we could select which segement is streamed to the user - we can not stream the the full 4K surround (even compressed) since we have often to do with bandwith restricted connections.
+This units consists of 2 motors, mechanics software to control etc. The idea behind this project is to use a 360 degree camera (here the ThetaV from RICOH) to have a single unit mounted on a robot and via software we could select which segment is streamed to the user - we can not stream the the full 4K surround (even compressed) since we have often to do with bandwidth restricted connections.
 This way we would not need a motorized unit

 This also has to be fully automated with no user interaction.
 For the ThetaV we need a program that:
 1. wakes the device up